Non-optimal levels of a reducible mod l modular representation: Conjectures on admissible tuples

+\begin{rem} Here $K$ is the obstruction of level-raising.
+An important observation used above is the following: if $K$ does not have support at $\m$, then we can automatically raise the level. \end{rem}

-\begin{proof}[Proof of Theorem \ref{thm:classificationofadmissible}] Note that the necessary conditions follow from Theorem \ref{thm:admnec}.
+\begin{proof}[Proof of Theorem \ref{thm:1.6}] Note that the necessary conditions follow from Theorem \ref{thm:admnec}.
 We show that the conditions in the theorem are sufficient by induction.
-Assume that the theorem holds for $t-1 \leq 4$. \begin{enumerate} \item Assume that $s \neq t$ and $t$ is even.
+When $t \leq 4$, the result follows from Theorem \ref{thm:sufficientmain}.
+Assume that the theorem holds for $(t-1)\leq 4$. \begin{enumerate} \item Assume that $s \neq t$ and $t$ is even.
 Assume further that $p_j \equiv -1 \modl$ for all $s+1 \leq j \leq t$.
 Then, if $s+1=t$ then the statement follows from Theorem \ref{thm:admsuff}.
-Hence we may assume that $s+2 \leq t$.
-By our assumption, a $(t-1)$-tuple $(p_2, \cdots, p_t)$ for $(s-1)$ is admissible.
+If $s+2 \leq t$, then the $(t-1)$-tuple $(p_2, \dots, p_t)$ is admissible for $(s-1)$ by induction hypothesis.
 By Theorem \ref{thm:yooraising}, the result follows.

-\item Let $N:=\prod_{i=1}^t p_i$ and $p:=p_t$.
-In this case, by ``higher congruences" we mean ``$\eta_p:=T_p-p-1$ is not a local generator of $I$ at $\m$", where $I$ and $\m$ denote the corresponding Eisenstein ideals of level $N/p$, as in Theorem \ref{thm:adms4t4}.
-Then, the argument is same as before.